History of the FIFA World Cup: 1990s

-The total attendance for the tournament of nearly 3.6 million remains the biggest in World Cup history.
 Oleg Salenko of Russia became the first player to score five goals in a single World Cup finals game in his country's 6–1 group stage win over Cameroon.
 In the same match, 42-year-old Roger Milla scored the only goal for Cameroon, becoming the oldest player ever to score in a World Cup match.
+Diego Maradona was banned mid-tournament after testing positive for cocaine.
+Without him, Argentina were eliminated in the last 16 by Romania 3-2.
 Hristo Stoichkov shared the Golden Boot as the joint top goal scorer in the tournament with Oleg Salenko (six goals), as well as earning the Bronze Ball award.
-He led Bulgaria to a shock 2–1 win over defending champions Germany in the quarter-finals, before losing 2–1 to Italy and losing the third place play-off to Sweden, 4–0.
+He led Bulgaria to a shock 2–1 win over defending champions Germany in the quarter-finals, before losing 2–1 to Italy in the semi-finals and losing the third place play-off to Sweden, 4–0.
+Brazil defeated Italy 3-2 on penalties after a goalless draw after extra time in the final.
+It was the first final to end 0-0, and the first to be decided by a penalty shootout.